ubccr/ccrdocs/pages/hpc/jobs.md

 ```

 Below are several sample scripts which can be submitted to Slurm using the
 `sbatch` command.
-Batch scripts should be submitted to from a login node and
+Batch scripts should be submitted from a login node and
-the commands within the script will be excuted on a compute node.
+the commands within the script will be executed on a compute node.
 We use some
 of the Slurm directives as described above.

 To submit to the **debug partition on the ub-hpc cluster**, the slurm script would look like: